alpenlabs/alpen-faucet/README.md

 npm run dev
 ```

 Then go to `http://localhost:5173/` to test the faucet.
-You either enter your wallet address or connect your wallet before claiming test BTC.
+You can either enter your wallet address or connect your wallet before claiming test BTC.